13um45/pixel_dreamer/README.md

    - 60 fps: length of frame = 17 ms
-the dither hash used to set the dither settings the image_delay hash is used to pause the sequence on an image for a set amount of time
+the dither hash used to set the dither settings the image_delay hash is used to pause the sequence on an image for a set amount of time the patrol boolean is used to have the animation reverse at the end of it's cycle

 #### uri_helper